semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ## Default configuration

-By default, projects on cloud scanning are configured with:
+By default, projects on managed scanning are configured with:

 - **Weekly full scans** of the entire repository.
-When a project is first added to cloud scanning, the AppSec Platform performs an initial scan and then sets a random time up to 6 days after to perform a weekly full scan.
+When a project is first added to managed scanning, the AppSec Platform performs an initial scan and then sets a random time up to 6 days after to perform a weekly full scan.
 Each weekly scan occurs on that same day and time.
 - **Diff-aware scans** on pull requests that run on every PR.
 These diff-aware scans follow the **rule modes** set in your Policies, ensuring that developers are only notified of findings from high-signal rules you place in Comment or Block mode.

 ## Scan management and configuration